moonlysoftware/lumen-8-maintenance-mode/README.md

 ```

 ## How to configure
-In bootstrap/app.php, add this instruction in providers
+Add this to your AppServiceProvider or in bootstrap/app.php

 ```
 $app->register(